turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 void SetDoubleSided(bool value) { if (value) { _flags |= DOUBLE_SIDED; } else { _flags &= ~DOUBLE_SIDED; } }
 ```

+It is good practice to not implement constructors and destructors for components.
+Wherever possible, initialization of values in declaration should be preferred.
+If desctructors are defined, move contructors, etc. will also need to be defined for compatibility with the [ComponentManager](#componentmanager), so default constructors and destructors should be preferred.
+Member objects should be able to desctruct themselves implicitly.
+If pointers need to be stored within the component that manage object lifetime, std::unique_ptr or std::shared_ptr can be used, which will be destructed implicitly.

 #### NameComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A string to identify an entity with a human readable name.

 #### LayerComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A bitmask that can be used to filter entities.

 #### TransformComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 Orientation in 3D space, which supports various common operations on itself.

 #### PreviousFrameTransformComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 Absolute orientation in the previous frame (a matrix).

 #### HierarchyComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 An entity can be part of a transform hierarchy by having this component.
 Some other properties can also be inherieted, such as layer bitmask.
 If an entity has a parent, then it has a HierarchyComponent, otherwise it's not part of a hierarchy.

 #### MaterialComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 Several properties that define a material, like color, textures, etc...

 #### MeshComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A mesh is an array of triangles.
 A mesh can have multiple parts, called MeshSubsets.
 Each MeshSubset has a material and it is using a range of triangles of the mesh.
 This can also have GPU resident data for rendering.

 #### ImpostorComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 Supports efficient rendering of the same mesh multiple times (but as an approximation, such as a billboard cutout).
 A mesh can be rendered as impostors for example when it is not important, but has a large number of copies.

 #### ObjectComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 An ObjectComponent is an instance of a mesh that has physical location in a 3D world.
 Multiple ObjectComponents can have the same mesh, and in this case the mesh will be rendered multiple times efficiently.
 It is expected that an entity that has ObjectComponent, also has TransformComponent and [AABB](#aabb) (axis aligned bounding box) component.

 #### RigidBodyPhysicsComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 Stores properties required for rigid body physics simulation and a handle that will be used by the physicsengine internally.

 #### SoftBodyPhysicsComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 Stores properties required for soft body physics simulation and a handle that will be used by the physicsengine internally.

 #### ArmatureComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A skeleton used for skinning deformation of meshes.

 #### LightComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A light in the scene that can shine in the darkness.
 It is expected that an entity that has LightComponent, also has TransformComponent and [AABB](#aabb) (axis aligned bounding box) component.

 #### CameraComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)

 #### EnvironmentProbeComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 It is expected that an entity that has EnvironmentProbeComponent, also has TransformComponent and [AABB](#aabb) (axis aligned bounding box) component.

 #### ForceFieldComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)

 #### DecalComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 It is expected that an entity that has DecalComponent, also has TransformComponent and [AABB](#aabb) (axis aligned bounding box) component.

 #### AnimationComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)

 #### WeatherComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)

 #### SoundComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 Holds a Sound and a SoundInstance, and it can be placed into the scene via a TransformComponent.
 It can have a 3D audio effect it has a TransformComponent.

 #### Scene
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A scene is a collection of component arrays.
 The scene is updating all the components in an efficient manner using the [job system](#wijobsystem).
 It can be serialized and saved/loaded from disk efficiently.
 - Update(float deltatime) <br/>
 This function runs all the requied systems to update all components contained within the Scene.

 ### wiJobSystem
 [[Header]](../WickedEngine/wiJobSystem.h) [[Cpp]](../WickedEngine/wiJobSystem.cpp)
 Manages the execution of concurrent tasks